Analysis of elastic $\alpha$-$^{12}$C scattering with global optimization in the cluster effective field theory: Elastic - C scattering in cluster EFT

-In Figs.~\ref{fig:propagators} and \ref{fig:scattereing_amplitudes}, the Feynman diagrams of the dressed $^{16}$O propagators for $l$th partial waves and elastic $\alpha$-$^{12}$C scattering are displayed, respectively.
-The propagators and vertex functions are extracted from the effective Lagrangian in Eq.~(6) in Ref.~\cite{sa-prc23}, and the scattering amplitudes have been obtained as follows.
+In Figs.~\ref{fig:propagators} and \ref{fig:scattereing_amplitudes}, the Feynman diagrams of the dressed $^{16}$O propagators for $l$th partial waves and elastic $\alpha$-$^{12}$C scattering are displayed, respectively.\footnote{ We note that the counting rules of the scattering amplitudes are not readable through the diagrams in Figs. \ref{fig:propagators} and \ref{fig:scattereing_amplitudes}.
+Refer to Ref.~\cite{sa-prc18} for the details of the modified counting rules employed in this work. } The propagators and vertex functions are extracted from the effective Lagrangian in Eq.~(6) in Ref.~\cite{sa-prc23}, and the scattering amplitudes have been obtained as follows.